The Manin-Mumford conjecture and the Tate-Voloch conjecture for a product of Siegel moduli spaces: Proof of Theorem

 (2) As a subgroup of $A( \bar L)[p^\infty]$, $T$ is a $\Gal(\bar{L}/L)$-direct summand.

 \end{lem} Note that

 \begin{cor} The following reduction map is injective \end{cor}

-Let $Z \subset A_L$ be a closed subvariety. \begin{lem} [{Raynaud\cite[8.2]{Ray83}}] Let $T'$ be a $\Gal(\bar{L}/L)$-direct summand such that as $\Gal(\bar{L}/L)$-modules
+Let $Z \subset A_L$ be a closed subvariety. \begin{lem} [{Raynaud \cite[8.2]{Ray83}}] Let $T'$ be a $\Gal(\bar{L}/L)$-direct summand such that as $\Gal(\bar{L}/L)$-modules

-If $Z$ does not contain any translate of a nontrivial abelian subvariety of $A_L$, there exists a positive integer $N$ such that the order of the $T'$-component of every element in $Z(\bar{L})_\tor$ divides $p^N$. \end{lem} \begin{rmk}Lemma \ref{finalestimate} is used by Raynaud \cite{Ray83} to reduce the Manin-Mumford conjecture to a theorem (see \cite[Theorem 3.5.1]{Ray83}) obtained by studying $p$-adic rigid analytic propertie of universal vector extension of an abelian variety. \end{rmk} Let $K$ and $K^\flat$ be the perfectoid fields in \ref{perftheory}.
-Let $\CA$ be the adic generic fiber of $A_{K^\circ}$ and $\CZ$ the adic generic fiber of $Z^\Zar$.
-For $\ep\in K^\times, $ let $\CZ_\ep$ be the $\ep$-neighborhood of $Z$ in $\CA$ as in Definition \ref {globalnbhd}.
+If $Z$ does not contain any translate of a nontrivial abelian subvariety of $A_L$, there exists a positive integer $N$ such that the order of the $T'$-component of every element in $Z(\bar{L})_\tor$ divides $p^N$. \end{lem} \begin{rmk}Lemma \ref{finalestimate} is used by Raynaud \cite{Ray83} to reduce the Manin-Mumford conjecture to a theorem (see \cite[Theorem 3.5.1]{Ray83}) obtained by studying $p$-adic rigid analytic properties of universal vector extension of an abelian variety. \end{rmk} Let $K$ and $K^\flat$ be the perfectoid fields in \ref{perftheory}.
+Let $\CA$ be the adic generic fiber of $A_{K^\circ}$.
+Let $Z^\Zar$ be the Zariski closure of $Z$ in $A$, and $\CZ$ the adic generic fiber of $Z^\Zar_{K^\circ}$, .
+For $\ep\in K^\times, $ let $\CZ_\ep$ be the $\ep$-neighborhood of $Z_K$ in $\CA$ as in Definition \ref {globalnbhd}.
 By Lemma \ref{distep}, a result of Scanlon \cite{Sca0} on the Tate-Voloch conjecture implies the following lemma. \begin{lem}[Scanlon \cite{Sca0}] There exists $\ep\in K^\times, $ such that $\CA(K,K^\circ)_{p'-\tor}\bigcap \CZ_\ep\subset \CZ.$

 \end{lem} \begin{rmk}

 The proofs of Poonen's result and Scanlon 's result are independent of Theorem \ref{MM}.

 \end{rmk}